purijs/fasttfidf/README.md

 High-performance TF-IDF vectorization for large-scale text datasets that exceed available memory.

-fasttfidf is a Python library that provides TF-IDF vectorization with automatic memory management and SIMD acceleration.
-It processes datasets larger than RAM using memory-mapped files and streaming architecture, making it practical to work with multi-gigabyte text corpora on commodity hardware.

 ## Key Features

 - **Memory-efficient processing**: Handles datasets larger than available RAM through streaming and automatic memory management